-Seattle on the hunt for a future GM at NHL Draft in Vancouver
+Seattle on the hunt for a future general manager at NHL draft in Vancouver

 “The timeline is to get it right – that’s the ultimate goal,’’ Leiweke said.
 “I think in a perfect world, we’d have somebody engaged sooner versus later.
 But more important than any timeline is getting it right.’’

 NHL Seattle saw potential GM candidate Ken Holland signed to a record deal by the Edmonton Oilers, while Kelly McCrimmon was promoted by the Vegas Golden Knights.
 Another candidate, Bill Zito, told the team a few weeks after being interviewed that he wanted to remain in Columbus and was promoted to an executive position by the Blue Jackets last week.
-Remaining potential candidates with experience include former Vancouver Canucks GMs Mike Gills and Dave Nonis and ex-Carolina Hurricanes GM Ron Francis.
+Remaining potential candidates with experience include former Vancouver Canucks GMs Mike Gillis and Dave Nonis and ex-Carolina Hurricanes GM Ron Francis.
 There is also former Toronto Maple Leafs assistant GM Mark Hunter.

 The Golden Knights under GM George McPhee and assistant McCrimmon were wildly successful in the last expansion draft, held in 2017.
-Bolstered by a plethora of side deals made ahead of the draft with teams trying to protect certain players, the Knights landed a boatload of talent and made the Stanley Cup final their first season.
+Bolstered by a plethora of side deals made ahead of the draft with teams trying to protect certain players, the Knights landed a boatload of talent and made the Stanley Cup Final their first season.

 McCrimmon and Zito were intriguing to NHL Seattle because of their in-depth knowledge of prospects, which Leiweke’s group believes will be instrumental ahead of the expansion draft.
 Leiweke acknowledged that teams now are likely to be more cautious of making side deals like they did with Vegas two years ago, meaning it could be tougher for Seattle to snag the same type of talent.